kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 66: May 6, 2020

+**Today's Progress**: I worked on my secret project.
+I added new components, worked the footer for the website.

+**Thoughts**: I'm learning so much this past days and I like the way things are going.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/7520e7a36b6537f43e853b1133e4bd3d75a2b935)

+---

 ### Day 65: May 5, 2020

 **Today's Progress**: I worked on my secret project.
 I added bootstrap to it and started working on the homepage, I added a beautiful Jumbotron lol.
 I'm working more on the style aspect for now.